 PREMIUM THEME FRAMEWORKS:

 For the professional web programmers, or the masochists, there are some theme frameworks that carry some heavy duty capabilities.
 If you’re afraid of coding, leave these alone.
 That said, if you want a framework that is super-flexible, and easy to manipulate if you know a little code, then these frameworks are a starting point to do some great things.

 Thesis – TheAbundantArtist.com is actually built in Thesis.
-I love Thesis for their support community, point and click design interface, and easy to understand instructions for making your site work.
-Read my original review of Thesis here.
-Not to mention the very solid SEO options.
-Also, if you are going to make multiple sites, Thesis actually allows you to export your settings and import them into another site with Thesis.
+I used to love Thesis a lot, but software evolves and changes.
+The latest iteration has become, in my opinion, needlessly complex and I’m moving to the Genesis framework.
+That said, if you are going to make multiple sites, Thesis actually allows you to export your settings and import them into another site with Thesis.
 Get Thesis here.*